 {\bf Acknowledgements.} I would like to thank Louis Jeanjean and Sheng-Sen Lu, who observed that one has to ensure that the Lusternik-Schnirelmann values are finite in proof of Theorem 2.2.
-Very recently they also recovered the results of this paper in preprint \cite{LuJeanjean}.
-Moreover I am grateful to Rupert Frank for pointing out the reference \cite{Nawa}.
-The author was partially supported by the National Science Centre, Poland (Grant No. 2014/15/D/ST1/03638).
+Inspired by this work, very recently they also recovered the results of this paper in \cite{LuJeanjean} by means of the symmetric mountain pass setting and the monotonicity trick.
+Moreover I am grateful to Rupert Frank for pointing out the reference \cite{Nawa} and I am also indebted to the referees for many valuable comments.\\ The author was partially supported by the National Science Centre, Poland (Grant No. 2014/15/D/ST1/03638).